 You should also have regular periodontal checks if you are a smoker, as smoking greatly increases the risk of periodontitis.

-Root planing involves a deep scaling treatment that cleans parts of the teeth that are impossible to reach with a toothbrush, below the gumline.
+Subgingival debridement involves a deep scaling treatment that cleans parts of the teeth that are impossible to reach with a toothbrush, below the gumline.
 It cleans out the periodontal pockets and removes tartar and plaque from the roots of the teeth.
-After root planing, the pockets will start to shrink, so that the gum sits closer to the tooth, helping to prevent further bone loss.
+After subgingival debridement, the pockets will start to shrink, so that the gum sits closer to the tooth, helping to prevent further bone loss.

-In order to be fully effective, root planing will probably need to be repeated on a regular basis and it is important that after the procedure, you are especially careful about cleaning your teeth above the gumline.
+In order to be fully effective, subgingival debridement will probably need to be repeated on a regular basis and it is important that after the procedure, you are especially careful about cleaning your teeth above the gumline.